Aquaria (video game): Gameplay

 Naija in her default form riding a seahorse next to a sea dragon.
 Surrounding her is the eight-note ring through which the player can play songs.

-Aquaria is a 2D side-scrolling action-adventure game, heavily focused on exploration and puzzle-solving, with non-linear gameplay.
+Aquaria is an action-adventure game, heavily focused on exploration and puzzle-solving, with a 2D side-scrolling design and non-linear gameplay.
 The player controls Naija, a lone underwater dweller; although similar to a human woman, Naija also has several fish-like qualities, such as the ability to breathe underwater and propel herself quickly with webbed feet.
 The game, originally only available for personal computers, was designed to be primarily controlled solely through the mouse, though it can also be controlled with a keyboard or Xbox 360 controller.
 The player directs Naija through an underwater world composed of several distinct regions, ranging from caves to underwater ruins to sunlit oases.
 These areas are filled with plant and animal life, which can be hostile, friendly, or neutral towards her.
 Hostile plants and animals can hurt Naija, reducing her health meter, by touching her or firing projectiles at her.

 In general, Naija cannot interact directly with objects in the world.
 Instead, the majority of actions are accomplished through singing short tunes.
 The player does this by selecting a series of notes displayed in a circle of eight choices in the correct order.
 Each note corresponds with a different color.
 Singing notes affects plants and objects of the same color as the note, while singing the tunes, once learned through the plot, can lift objects, create a shield around Naija, or change Naija into different "forms" which have different appearances and unique abilities critical to overcoming the various challenges and obstacles found in the game.
 The specific tones that are played when the player selects a note can subtly change in different regions, matching the background music.
 The default form, or "normal form", is the only one in which Naija can sing, and is the only one where her appearance is modifiable by the player by having Naija wear costumes found throughout the game.